bryansmullen/fidil/readme.md

 - Windows 10 Firefox 62
 - Windows 10 Internet Explorer 11

 Note that throughout this set of testing all Opera browser testing did not render, so these results were deemed inconclusive.
-Microsoft Edge and Chrome 69 produced a minor issue where blend mode did not render.
-Internet Explorer was unable to correctly render the website.
+Microsoft Edge and Chrome 69 produce a minor issue where blend mode did not render.
+Internet Explorer is unable to correctly render the website.

-#### 5.2.3.4.
-Manual Cross Browser Testing
+#### 6.2.7. <a name='ManualCrossBrowserTesting'></a>Manual Cross Browser Testing

-To complement the above results the website was also tested manually on up-to-date browsers available on the developer's machine.
-The results were once again documented in the[testing spreadsheet](#).
+To complement the above results the website is also tested manually on up-to-date browsers available on the developer's machine.
+The results are once again documented in the[testing spreadsheet](https://github.com/bryansmullen/fidil/blob/master/pre-production/Fidil%20Testing%20Chart.pdf).

-The following browsers were tested:
+The following browsers are tested:

 - Mac OS Catalina Opera Version 68.0.3618.125
 - Mac OS Catalina Edge Version 81.0.416.77